 The laboratory usually takes 2 weeks to make Indirect Filling.
 During the interim period, a temporary material is then placed in the cavity to seal and protect the tooth.

-On this appointment, again the tooth is anaesthetized and numbed with a local anesthetic.
+On this appointment, again the tooth is anaesthetized and numbed with a local anaesthetic.

 The temporary filling is removed and the cavity cleaned.
 The tooth is then prepared using various bonding agents.
 A special type of cement is then used that is compatible with the material used.

 The Perfect Smile is committed to providing you with long-lasting filling treatment.
-We also offer direct fillings too.
-Contact us on 01992552115 for more information or book an appointment with us today.
+We also offer direct fillings.